 Mission & History

-To provide thorough, yet efficient patient care to those in our community
+1. To provide thorough, yet efficient patient care to those in our community

-To educate, through students teaching students.
+2. To educate, through students teaching students.